Introduction to EventSources

 - EventSources that actively monitor event logs or log files for the presence of specific events

 EventSources monitor for the following types of events:

 - SNMP traps

 - Syslog events

 Your LogicMonitor account comes pre-configured with a library of EventSources.
 You can view/edit these EventSources (as well as add new ones) from Settings | EventSources.
 For more information on creating EventSources, see Creating EventSources.

 EventSources watch particular files such as event log messages (IPMI, Windows, or Syslog) or SNMP traps.
 An alert on an EventSource is triggered when LogicMonitor receives a message for an event that matches the filters in place for an EventSource definition.
 The alert severity depends on how the EventSource definition is configured, as does the alert message.
 For more information on configuring filters and alerts for EventSources, see Creating EventSources.

-EventSource alerts are managed and displayed in your LogicMonitor account just as DataSource alerts are.
+Just as with other types of alerts EventSource alerts are managed and displayed in the LogicMonitor interface.
 However, as discussed in the Clear After section of the Creating EventSources support article, there are some differences in how LogicMonitor clears EventSource alerts as compared to alerts arising from other LogicModules.

 Note: While EventSource alerts automatically display in the LogicMonitor interface, alert notification via email, text, or other method must be configured through alert rules, as discussed in Alert Rules.